 Spousal support (maintenance) is different than child support.
 Child Support is usually a percentage of one party's income.
 Spousal support occurs when one spouse has to continue to maintain the other spouse by providing financial support to the other spouse, which is termed maintenance (formerly known as alimony).

-- The tax consequences of the party division upon the respective economic circumstances of the parties;
+(8) the tax consequences of the property division upon the respective economic circumstances of the parties;

-- Contributions and services by the party seeking maintenance to the education , training, career or career potential, or license of the other spouse;
+(9) contribution and services by the party seeking maintenance to the education, training, career or career potential, or license of the other spouse;